sghng/dotfiles/README.md

 Meanwhile, some configs require manual setup.

 - Create a symlink at `~/obsidian` pointing to the Obsidian vault.
-- These dotfiles use `MonoLisaVariable Nerd Font` through out.
+- These dotfiles use `MonoLisa Nerd Font` through out.